SKYTEXCode/Autofilling-Google-Form-Responses/README.md

 ## Overview

-This Python script automates the attendance process for students using Selenium, a web testing library.
-It is designed to fill out a Google Form with attendance-related information such as student name, ID, phone number, and details about the course attended.
+This Python script automates the attendance process for students using Selenium, a Python web testing library.
+It is designed to automatically fill out a certain Google Form link with attendance-related information such as student name, ID, phone number, and details about the course attended.

 ## Features